Bahamas International Championships: History

 In 1922 a Bahamas International Championships was founded and financed by the American banker William Henry Crocker, and was played on outdoor clay courts at the New Colonial Hotel Courts, Nassau, Bahamas.
-That first Bahamas International tournament was part of the Caribbean Circuit and staged though till 1936 when it was discontinued.
+The first Bahamas International tournament was part of the Caribbean Circuit and staged though till 1936 when it was discontinued.

-In 1972 a second Bahamas International Open tournament was founded again in Nassau, but was played on outdoor hard courts.
-In 1975 that tournament moved to Freeport for one edition only before returning to Nassau until 1980 when the tournament was discontinued.
+In 1972 a second Bahamas International Open tournament was established in Nassau, but this time it was played on outdoor hard courts.
+In 1975 the tournament was moved to Freeport for one edition only before returning to Nassau from 1976 until 1980 when the tournament was discontinued.